Ingan121/ScreenFilter/readme.md

 * High color (15-bit): 5-5-5
 * 256 colors: 3-3-2
 * 256 colors with dithering: 3-3-2 with Bayer dithering
+* 256 colors with dynamic palette: palette is generated from the current screen content in every 30 frames
 * 256 grays: Just use the Windows built-in grayscale filter if you only want this mode
 * 64 colors: 2-2-2
 * 64 colors with dithering: 2-2-2 with Bayer dithering
 * 20 colors
-* 20 colors with Windows palette
+* 20 colors with Windows palette: how non-256-aware Windows apps display in 256-color mode
 * 16 colors
 * 16 colors with dithering
 * 16 grays